Why Jair Bolsonaro left Brazil for Florida (and what Biden can do about it)

 His allies filed a lawsuit to annul a batch of votes, but the case was quickly dismissed, spurring more protests.

-Bolsonaro's son and fellow lawmaker, Eduardo, held several meetings with former President Donald Trump, Trump's longtime ally Steve Bannon and senior campaign adviser Jason Miller, according to several U.S. news outlets.
+Bolsonaro's son and fellow lawmaker, Eduardo Bolsonaro, held several meetings with former President Donald Trump, Trump's longtime ally Steve Bannon and senior campaign adviser Jason Miller, according to several U.S. news outlets.

 Bolsonaro's decision to reside in Trump's home state also hasn't escaped notice.
 Trump and Miller had yet to weigh in on the riots as of Monday afternoon.
 Bannon called the rioters "freedom fighters" in a post on Gettr, the social media platform founded by Miller.